Leasing the Public Range: The Taylor Grazing Act and the BLM

 As it happened, however, Wallace’s ideas about changing agriculture in the nation and especially in the West had preceded him before he spoke.
 Farmers and ranchers were worried.
 Five hundred turned out to hear the secretary’s address.
 Anticipation was high, the atmosphere was tense and, Spring says, “the air was charged with static.”

-Henry Wallace, in his mid-forties.
+Henry Wallace was in his mid-forties.
 He would reach the peak of his political career in 1941, when he became vice-president of the United States.
 Historian John Franklin Carter described Wallace as a man “as earthy as the black loam of the corn belt, as gaunt and grim as a pioneer.”

 Even the Wyoming ranchers and farmers who disagreed with him found Wallace honest and sincere.
 Historian Michael Cassity reports that Charles A. Myers of Evanston, president of the Wyoming Stock Growers, told his fellow ranchers in 1934 that Wallace was “working intelligently, honestly, earnestly, to overcome some of the troubles of the cowmen.”